 The upwards facing side wings make this bit suitable for use in hard woods, and rough work.
 Not the cleanest auger to start - can tear out the grain.
 Needs careful sharpening to keep crisp corners where the wings turn up.
 Often found on 'T', 'bar', barrel or 'eye' augers that have a straight wooden handle, which are sometimes refered to as Scotch Eye augers.
 Note that the eye itself has no particular Scottish connection, it is the cutter that is Scotch type.

 Not seen that often, but the open spiral is supposed to be disinclined to get stuck in the hole.
+Because of this property it is favoured by wooden boat builders for the very long holes needed to bolt centre line timbers.

 How should you sharpen these bits?
 First you need to understand how the cutters on the different designs engage with the wood.
 For example on a Jennings bit the spurs are pulled against the wood by the lead screw, making contact before the flat cutters.
 The spurs cut a circle, severing the grain in a ring.
 The flat cutters can then chisel out chips that the spiral can clear from the hole.
 The Gedge type acts more like a pair of gouges.
 With this in mind you can contemplate gaining experience on a bit that you don't care about too much.

-A very important point to remember is that you must NOT remove any metal from the OUTSIDE of the bit.
+A very important point to remember is that you must not remove any metal from the outside of the bit.
 This reduces the diameter, and prevents the cutters engaging with the wood.
 The tool won't cut properly, and may jam in a hole.
 File the inside of the spurs or wings, maintaining the same angle that the bit was made with.
-File the tops of flat cutters, once again maintaining the same angle that the bit was made with.
-You will probably not be able to fully rejuvenate the tool if it is badly worn or abused, particularly if spurs are very chipped.
+File the tops of flat cutters, once again maintaining the same angle that the bit was manufactured with.
+You will probably not be able to fully rejuvenate the tool if it is really badly worn or abused, particularly if spurs are very chipped.
 The spurs will disappear before you file out the damage!
 Damaged bits like this are good for improving your technique prior to working on better items.
 Gedge or Bull Nose bits of large diameter may sometimes be filed with a round chain saw file.
 Any burrs can be removed with fine abrasive paper like 'wet and dry'.
 The lead screw of any bit needs to be intact to draw the tool into the wood, but worn threads may be improved by chasing the spiral with a jeweler's file.
 If all has gone well the bit will cut cleanly and without excess effort.
 Practice is the only route to competence.
 Good luck!

 Lightly oil auger bits, and keep in a bit roll, or keep them screwed into a wood block for storage - your sharpening work is easily undone by careless handling.